psunlpgroup/PyrEvalv2/README.md

 Output of Step 3 is a .csv file, located under PyrEval.

-## Migration to Python3 and Flask Support
-1. For Python3 users, PyrEval should now be able to run on Python3 seamlessly.
-To use PyrEval with Python3, first you need to install the packages listed in requirements.txt as: sudo pip3 install -r requirements.txt.
-**NOTE**: For efficiently using CoreNLP with Flask (one summary at a time), now the Python wrapper, stanfordcorenlp (Available only for Python3) is required to be installed.
-We have added the same to requirements.txt but sanity.py wouldn't check for it; so if you intend to use it with Flask, please install all the dependencies mentioned in requirements.txt
-2. ~~Additionally, lxml needs to be installed for Python3 as: sudo apt install python3-lxml~~ Now, we have added lxml to requirements.txt, so no need to install it separately.
-3. There is a parameters' file which has been added, "parameters.ini".
-It basically contains paths' information and it is mostly self-explanatory.
-Some paths like, BaseDir, OutputFile require absolute path.
-4. Note that the parameters' file now contains two additional arguments, "PyramidPath" and "NumModels".
-Please kindly ignore "PyramidPath" and delete "NumModels = 5" line.
-These parameters are used with the Flask setup because at testing time, pyramid building is skipped.
-To run PyrEval with Flask, please visit: https://github.com/wasih7/PyrEval-Flask
-5. It is also recommended to first run "sanity.py" by: python3 sanity.py (or python sanity.py, if using Python2).
-This script will check whether all required directories like Stanford Directory, Scoring Directory, Model directory, etc. are present or not and whether the required dependencies are installed or not.
-Note: If you are getting some error with nltk, then please refer to the Notes section in this README.
-6. To run PyrEval in python3 run it as: python3 pyreval.py.
-Also, change the parameter, "PythonInterp" to python3 in "parameters.ini" if you are using python3 and to python if using python2.
-7. Some additional enhancements which have been done in Python3 are:
-   - Colored prints to show error or completion of a process like stanford coreNLP step or preprocessing step, etc.
-   - Thorough cleaning of generated output files.
-Now, with the command, 'c' on the interpreter of PyrEval, all output files like log folder, pyramids directory, etc. would now be deleted (except the model and peer directory).
-   - We now graciously exit out of the interpreter by typing the command, 'q'.
-   - **NEW**: Now, we use CoreNLP efficiently when running PyrEval with Flask.
-Specifically, now the annotators in the pipeline are not loaded every time a query is made to the Flask server.
-This is avoided by running coreNLP in a server-client fashion, where only the first time are the annotators loaded.
-The time is reduced from ~27sec (for CoreNLP step) to ~3.3sec!
-To incorporate this change in the Flask application, please check: https://github.com/wasih7/PyrEval-Flask
-8. If you notice any bugs or issues with the Python3 use, please raise an issue under this branch ("new_impl") as its still under development phase.
-9. **NEW**: Now, we have introduce a set of configurable parameters under a section, Scoring_Params in the config file.
-See the file, lib_scoring.py and search for Wasih for an understanding of the meanings of these parameters.
-These should allow the user for more control over the scoring step of the pipeline.
-Also, a minor bug in the getWeight() function of lib_scoring.py has been corrected where scu[0] has been changed to scu[1].

 ## Notes
 If nltk throws errors like: "Resource punkt not found" in the 1) (Pre-processing step), it means that you need to install it manually like: